 Ofsted reports directly to Parliament and is independent and impartial.
 It inspects and regulate services which care for children and young people, and those providing education and skills for learners of all ages.

 Ofsted inspections of ITT providers provide an expert and independent assessment of how well we are performing and the quality of teacher training offered.
 Information in the inspection report can help prospective trainees decide which universities suit their training needs.

 In the latest Ofsted Inspection (March 2014) we were was awarded a grade 2 rating 'Good' for our primary and early years, secondary and post-compulsory education and training provision.

-On successful completion of the SKE programme, you will progress directly onto an initial teacher training programme, for example a PGCE Secondary Design and Technology course.
+On successful completion of the SKE programme, you will progress directly onto a Level 7 Initial Teacher Training (ITT) course, for example a PGCE Secondary Design and Technology course.

 Our one year full-time PGCE Secondary Education Design and Technology: Food, Textiles and Product Design course, which starts in September, qualifies trainees to teach 11 to 16 year olds.
 The course offers the additional benefit of post-16 enhancement giving you maximum flexibility when looking for a job.

 After you have successfully completed a Subject Knowledge Enhancement in Design and Technology course and then an initial teacher training course, for example a PGCE Secondary Design and Technology - Food, Textiles and Product Design course you will be ready to begin your career as a design and technology teacher in the secondary sector.